eslint/eslint/docs/src/use/command-line-interface.md

 #### `--pass-on-no-patterns`

 This option allows ESLint to exit with code 0 when no file or directory patterns are passed.
-Without this option, ESLint assume you wan to use `.` as the pattern.
+Without this option, ESLint assumes you want to use `.` as the pattern.
 (When running in legacy eslintrc mode, ESLint will exit with code 1.)

 * **Argument Type**: No argument.